 The future role of international night trains across Europe

-The Back-on-track network is going to meet members of European Parliament, their assistants and representatives from the European NGO’s in the transport- and environment business on Tuesday 9.th of May.
+The Back-on-track network met members of European Parliament, their assistants and representatives from the European NGO’s in the transport- and environment business on the 9.th of May.

 REPORT OF A MEETING INITIATED BY THE BACK ON TRACK NETWORK

 18 people took part in a discussion in the European Parliament, Brussels, on May 9th .
 They included representatives of the Back of Track Network, European Passengers’ Federation, Transport & Environment, transport consultants and Members of the European Parliament with their assistants and researchers.

 - INTRODUCTION – Lucy Anderson MEP referred to a study just published by the consultants Steer Davies Gleave, commissioned by the European Parliament’s Committee on Transport & Tourism and ways in which the future of night services could be safeguarded.

 - Poul Kattler (from Back on Track) explained how this network, formed in late 2014, brought together rail users, recent/former rail employees and climate activists.
 It was important that different modes of transport competed on equal terms and that some organisation took responsibility for international rail services.
 The decarbonisation of the transport sector by 2030 could not be fulfilled without a well-functioning European rail network.

 - The Steer Davies Gleave study did not deal with environmental issues or unfair intermodal competition.
 Back on Track colleagues would write a response to it.
 It is done here!

 - Fair competition with other modes should include consistent passenger rights and more reasonable track access charges for night services.
 Subsidies for night trains was not an option for the European Commission.
 Regulation of open access coach services, as in Austria, could be a model for elsewhere.